New Texas COVID-19 variant resistant to antibodies, researchers say

 “We do not at present know the full significance of this variant, but it has a combination of mutations similar to other internationally notifiable variants of concern,” GHRC Chief Virologist Ben Neuman said in a press release.
 “This variant combines genetic markers separately associated with rapid spread, severe disease and high resistance to neutralizing antibodies.”

-There have been five COVID-19 variants confirmed by the Center for Disease Control, but researchers across the world have identified thousands.
+There have been five COVID-19 variants confirmed by the Centers for Disease Control and Prevention, but researchers across the world have identified thousands.

+According to the CDC, the UK variant is now the most common strain in the United States.